the wolves

 —

-when the fear of finding love again
+when the weight of finding love again

-makes you more nervous than the grief of living without it
+than the grief of living without it…

 it’s quite a lot to reckon with